waggle-sensor/waggle/data/README.md

 <projectID>.latest.tar
 ```

-The links for downloading the dataset are given below, at the end of the page.
+The links for downloading the datasets are provided in the next section.

 Untaring the archive produces a folder -